 Depoe Bay is a community located on a small natural embayment with the same name, 11 miles (18 km) south-southwest of Lincoln City, and 12 miles (19 km) north of Newport, Oregon.
-The harbor is only 6 acres (2.4 ha) and promoted as the world’s smallest navigable port.
+The harbor is only 6 acres (2.4 ha) and is connected to the sea by a narrow chasm.
 Depoe Bay was named for Charles “Charley” DePoe, which may have originally been spelled Depot, who was allotted the land in 1894 as part of the Dawes Act of 1887.
 He was from the Tututni, a historic Native American tribe that traditionally lived along the Rogue River and its tributaries between the Coquille and Chetco Rivers.